 Our Equal Employment Opportunity Policy and Procedure supports our organisation in fulfilling its obligations under the Equal Opportunity Act 2010.
-In 2021/22, 104 employees undertook Equal opportunity training, as well as 127 employees successfully completing Culture at Work training.
+In Council has partnered with Women's Health Loddon 2021/22, 104 employees undertook Equal opportunity training, as well as 127 employees successfully completing Culture at Work training.

-Council also has an online bullving and harassment course, with 99 staff completing this training.
+Council also has an online bullying and harassment course, with 99 staff completing this training.
 In 2021/22 Council added an online sexual harassment course which was completed by 167 staff.